Olmsted County Cannabis – Is It Legal & Where To Buy 2024

 Yes, it is legal to cultivate cannabis in Olmsted County, but only limited to medical cannabis as stipulated by the Minnesota Statutes §§152.22-152.37 that was passed in 2014.

 The governing authority for medical cannabis in the state is the Minnesota Department of Health (MDH).
-It manages the Medical Cannabis Program, Office of Medical Cannabis, and Task Force on Medical Cannabis Therapeutic Research.
+It manages the Medical Cannabis Program, Office of Cannabis Management, and Task Force on Medical Cannabis Therapeutic Research.

 To cultivate medical cannabis commercially, a company must seek a medical cannabis manufacturer license to be approved by the MDH commissioner.
 Once licensed, the cultivation facility must always be ready for inspections without warning by the MDH.